XuguangAi/XuguangAi.github.io/_pages/about.md

   - /about.html
 ---

 My name is Xuguang Ai.
 I have a deep passion for NLP & CV and applying AI in healthcare.
 I earned my MS degree in Data Science from University of Kentucky, where I also had the opportunity to work as a Research Assistant under the mentorship of [Prof. Ramakanth Kavuluru](https://www.engr.uky.edu/directory/kavuluru-ramakanth).
-Currently, I am a Data Scientist at the Biomedical Informatics & Data Science department at Yale University.
+Currently, I am a Data Scientist at the [Biomedical Informatics & Data Science](https://medicine.yale.edu/biomedical-informatics-data-science/) department at Yale University.
 I'm always open to connections and discussions so please don't hesitate to get in touch!

 News
 ======

+**05/2024** Our team secured 2nd place in the [BioNLP ACL'24 Shared Task on Streamlining Discharge Documentation](https://physionet.org/content/discharge-me/1.3/)!

 **12/2023**: The paper [End-to-End Models for Chemical-Protein Interaction Extraction: Better Tokenization and Span-Based Pipeline Strategies](https://ieeexplore.ieee.org/document/10337159) we presented at the 2023 IEEE ICHI is now available online.